carpentries/lesson-development-training/episodes/13-narrative.md

 while avoiding additional cognative load for learners.
-The dataset may need a certain number of observations to demonstrate some of the skills you are teaching or have a number of variables that is sufficiently similar to what learners many encounter in their work to feel authentic.
+The dataset may need a certain number of observations to demonstrate some of the skills you are teaching or have a number of variables that is sufficiently similar to what learners may encounter in their work to feel authentic.
 At the same time, you want your learners to be able to interpret the data fairly easily during the lesson so they can focus on the skills